purv07/DevTrex/README.md

 - **Bundle identifier**: Ensure your app's bundle ID matches your OAuth configuration
 - **Deep linking**: Verify your app's URL scheme is properly configured

+### LinkedIn OAuth Specific Issues

+- **"oauth_linkedin_oidc does not match one of the allowed values"**: Ensure LinkedIn OAuth is enabled in your Clerk Dashboard
+- **LinkedIn app configuration**: Make sure your LinkedIn app has the correct redirect URLs configured
+- **Scopes**: Verify that your LinkedIn app has the necessary scopes (openid, profile, email)

 ## Project Structure